Fountain pen: Mass-manufactured nibs

-In 1828, Josiah Mason improved a cheap and efficient slip-in nib in Birmingham, England, which could be added to a fountain pen and in 1830, with the invention of a new machine, William Joseph Gillott, William Mitchell, and James Stephen Perry devised a way to mass manufacture robust, cheap steel pen nibs (Perry & Co.).
+In 1828, Josiah Mason improved a cheap and efficient slip-in nib in Birmingham, England, which could be added to a fountain pen.
+In 1830, with the invention of a new machine, William Joseph Gillott, William Mitchell, and James Stephen Perry devised a way to mass manufacture robust, cheap steel pen nibs (Perry & Co.).
 This boosted the Birmingham pen trade and by the 1850s, more than half the steel-nib pens manufactured in the world were made in Birmingham.
 Thousands of skilled craftsmen were employed in the industry.
 Many new manufacturing techniques were perfected, enabling the city's factories to mass-produce their pens cheaply and efficiently.
 These were sold worldwide to many who previously could not afford to write, thus encouraging the development of education and literacy.

 New patents and inventions

 In 1848, American inventor Azel Storrs Lyman patented a pen with "a combined holder and nib".
+In 1849 Scottish inventor Robert William Thomson invented the refillable fountain pen.
 From the 1850s, there was a steadily accelerating stream of fountain pen patents and pens in production.
 However, it was only after three key inventions were in place that the fountain pen became a widely popular writing instrument.
 Those were the iridium-tipped gold nib, hard rubber, and free-flowing ink.

 The first fountain pens making use of all these key ingredients appeared in the 1850s.
 In the 1870s Duncan MacKinnon, a Canadian living in New York City, and Alonzo T. Cross of Providence, Rhode Island, created stylographic pens with a hollow, tubular nib and a wire acting as a valve.
 Stylographic pens are now used mostly for drafting and technical drawing but were very popular in the decade beginning in 1875.
 In the 1880s the era of the mass-produced fountain pen finally began.
 The dominant American producers in this pioneer era were Waterman, of New York City, and Wirt, based in Bloomsburg, Pennsylvania.
 Waterman soon outstripped Wirt, along with many companies that sprang up to fill the new and growing fountain pen market.
 Waterman remained the market leader until the early 1920s.

-At this time, fountain pens were almost all filled by unscrewing a portion of the hollow barrel or holder and inserting the ink by means of an eyedropper – a slow and messy procedure.
+At this time, fountain pens were almost all filled by unscrewing a portion of the hollow barrel or holder and inserting the ink by means of a dropper – a slow and messy procedure.
 Pens also tended to leak inside their caps and at the joint where the barrel opened for filling.
 Now that the materials' problems had been overcome and the flow of ink while writing had been regulated, the next problems to be solved were the creation of a simple, convenient self-filler and the problem of leakage.
-In 1890, W. B. Purvis patented a self-filler.
-Self-fillers began to arrive around the turn of the century; the most successful of these was probably the Conklin crescent-filler, followed by A. A. Waterman's twist-filler.
+Self-fillers began to gain in popularity around the turn of the century; the most successful of these was probably the Conklin crescent-filler, followed by A. A. Waterman's twist-filler.
 The tipping point, however, was the runaway success of Walter A. Sheaffer's lever-filler, introduced in 1912, paralleled by Parker's roughly contemporary button-filler.